Design today is about informing, stimulating, persuading and empowering social

 AIGA Portfolio Days to gain feedback from industry professionals.

-A Master of Fine Arts graduate degree is also available.
+A Master of Fine Arts in Art & Design with an emphasis in Graphic Design graduate degree is also available.
 The course

 of study involves rigorous research to find new ways to communicate effectively.